Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Discussion

 whereas that for explicitly broken TRS systems without the magnon-magnon interaction is

 Here, $c_1$ and $c_2$ are coefficients of order of unity.
 Therefore, if $D/J$ is larger than $\alpha$, the non-reciprocity induced by the magnon-magnon interaction becomes important compared to that induced by the ``explicitly broken TRS''.
-Furthermore, the perpendicular DMI that breaks the effective TRS of $H_2$ arises from spin-orbit coupling, while the in-plane DMI originates from the crystal structure.
-Therefore, the in-plane DMI can be larger than the perpendicular DMI, where the magnon-magnon interaction can contribute more significantly to the nonlinear thermal response.
+In addition, the in-plane DM interaction is expected to be larger than the perpendicular interaction in the honeycomb model, given that the in-plane DM interaction arises from the nearest neighbor interactions, whereas the perpendicular DM interaction for the ``explicitly broken TRS'' arises from the next-nearest neighbor interaction.
+Therefore, the in-plane DM interaction can be larger than the perpendicular DM interaction, where the magnon-magnon interaction can contribute more significantly to the nonlinear thermal response.

-The multiferroic kamiokite materials $M\ce{_2Mo_3O_8}$ ($M$:3d transition metal)~\cite{Ideue2012EffectInsulators,Park2020ThermalInteraction} can be the candidate material for the magnon-magnon interaction induced nonlinear responses.
-One may also consider a heterostructure of honeycomb ferromagnets $\ce{CrI_3}$ or $\ce{CrBr_3}$~\cite{Chen2018TopologicalCrI3,Burch2018MagnetismMaterials} on top of a substrate to introduce inversion symmetry breaking to the system.
-While we considered the in-plane DMI as the origin of the magnon-magnon interaction, the Kitaev-$\Gamma$ model~\cite{Xu2018InterplayMonolayers,Lee2020FundamentalCrI3,Nakazawa2022AsymmetricField} also gives rise to the magnon-magnon interactions and application of our theory leads to the nonreciprocal magnon decay in a similar way.
+The multiferroic kamiokite materials $M\ce{_2Mo_3O_8}$ ($M$:3d transition metal)~\cite{Ideue2012EffectInsulators,Park2020ThermalInteraction} can be the candidate material for the magnon-magnon interaction-induced nonlinear responses.
+One may also consider a heterostructure of honeycomb ferromagnets $\ce{CrI_3}$ or $\ce{CrBr_3}$~\cite{Yelon1971RenormalizationEffects,Chen2018TopologicalCrI3,Burch2018MagnetismMaterials} on top of a substrate to introduce inversion symmetry breaking to the system.
+While we considered the in-plane DM interaction as the origin of the magnon-magnon interaction, the Kitaev-$\Gamma$ model~\cite{Xu2018InterplayMonolayers,Lee2020FundamentalCrI3,Nakazawa2022AsymmetricField} also gives rise to the magnon-magnon interactions and application of our theory leads to the nonreciprocal magnon decay in a similar way.
+Antiferromagnetic materials are also candidate materials.
+While we studied honeycomb ferromagnets in this paper, honeycomb antiferromagnets can also give rise to non-reciprocal bands due to in-plane DM interactions~\cite{Sourounis2024ImpactAntiferromagnets}.
+Candidate materials for such antiferromagnets on honeycomb lattices include $\ce{MnPS_3}$, $\ce{MnPSe_3}$, and $\ce{VPS_3}$~\cite{Bazazzadeh2021SymmetryMonolayers,Xing2019MagnonAntiferromagnets}.
+In particular, non-reciprocal magnon bands have been investigated in $\ce{MnPS_3}$~\cite{Wildes2021SearchMnPS3}.

+Our theory is also applicable to noncollinear magnetic materials.
+In the noncollinear case, quantum corrections due to 3-magnon interactions can change the ground state~\cite{Zhitomirsky1999InstabilityFields}, and this correction should be taken into account.